adugyan/Senior-Design/README.md

 # Senior-Design

-Repo for the collection of software and documention for Senior Design
+### Introduction

-## Directory Structure Explained
+Repo for the collection of software and documention for Senior Design.

 `doc`